 All VPASS Appointments will be available on every Sunday beginning 9:p.m. and may be scheduled four weeks in advance for Programming Facility Inmates ( PF) only.
 VPASS appointments made for a Non Programming ( Non PF) inmate will not be honored.
 For – Non PF inmates, visitors will be processed on a first come first serve basis.
 All visitors may access VPASS for the visiting schedule.
 Visitors without VPASS appointments will be processed on a first come first serve basis beginning at 9:00 a.m.Answers to Frequently Asked Questions (FAQ) regarding visitation can be found on the Visiting Information page.

 Visitors may call the CHCF Visiting Hotline for updates concerning visiting at (800) 374-8474.
-Visiting guide lines are available via the visitation tab on the CDCR website at www.cdcr.ca.gov.
+Visiting guidelines are available on the Visiting Information page on the CDCR website.
 Visiting will be held on Saturdays, Sundays, and designated holidays.
 Visitor processing ends at 12:30 p.m. on Saturdays and Sundays, and 2:30 p.m. on designated holidays.

 Psychiatric Inpatient Programs (PIP) Inmates/inmate patients will be allowed visits as determined necessary by the Interdisciplinary Treatment Team (IDTT) on a case by case basis.
 To schedule appointments for PIP inmates/inmate patients please call (209) 467-2662 Monday through Thursday between the hours of 8:00 a.m. and 2:00 p.m.

 Inmates/inmate patients housed in a Mental Health Crisis Bed (MHCB) may be eligible for a non-contact visit when approved by the MHCB IDTT.
 To schedule appointments for MHCB inmates/inmate patients please call (209) 467-2662 Monday through Thursday between the hours of 8:00 a.m. and 2:00 p.m.

 Local Inmate Family Councils (IFC's) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC's promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.